ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_configure_ovhcloud_backint_agent_several_buckets/guide.en-gb.md

 ### Configuration

-Edit the content of the `hdbbackint.cfg` file and replace all values between chevron by your first S3 Object Storage bucket information.
+Edit the content of the `hdbbackint.cfg` file and replace all values between chevrons by your first S3 Object Storage bucket information.
 Below, an example of its content after edition.

 ```ini
 [trace]